my-language-skills/all-in-one-metadata/docs/documentation-2.md

 * Show basic properties (The specifical properties of the Type).
 * Show General Properties (The general properties of all the Types)
 * Show Creative Work Properties (The properties of the group of types of the current Type)

+---
+When clicking on the metabox you can see a description for each property so you don’t have to go to the schema website all the times, once you select or deselect an item from the list the data is saving automatically, some properties will be enabled by default for some types, it means that these properties are mandatory from the schema.org and it’s always good to fill them when creating the post
+---